icflorescu/aspa-express/readme.md

 	});
 	...

 III.
-Then, in your template files (a .jade file here) you can use `getAssetPath()` method (or whatever alias name you've choosen for it):
+Then, in your template files (a .jade in my example here) you can use `getAssetPath()` method (or whatever fancy alias name you've choosen for it) to refer the assets:

 	doctype 5
 	html